 Read more about the politics of drinking water here:

-Independent Assessments Of Drinking Water Quality & Safety
+Independent Testing & Assessments Of Drinking Water Quality & Safety

 What the government says is obviously the official status of drinking water quality in any one place.

-One example is in Jacksonville, Florida – where some activist groups say chemicals found in the drinking/tap water there is linked to cancer.
-This is of course unofficial and alleged.
+One example is in Jacksonville, Florida – where some activist groups allege chemicals found in the drinking/tap water there are linked to cancer, amongst other issues.

 12. https://www.sawater.com.au/about-us/annual-reports/water-quality (tests % compliance for health related chemicals)